Pre-requisites for import -

 5. Required Field values are present in CSV file.
 Default required fields are Deal name, Deal Value and Account Name.
 Make sure custom required fields are also present in your csv.

 6. Related Contacts column should have email id of the contact to be associated.
-Only one contact can be associated with import.
+Having multiple email ids separated by semicolon(;) in the Related Contacts column will associate the deal with multiple related contacts.

 7. Account Name column should have the exact name of the account for the association to happen.